-Choose Either Design Technologies or STEM
+Choose Either Design and Technologies, Food and Materials, Digital Technology or STEM

-Design and Technologies (One Semester)
+Design and Technologies

-Course Description In this course students will study the Design and Technologies processes and production skills which develops design thinking and design processes.
+In this course students will study the Design and Technologies processes and production skills which develops design thinking and design processes.
 Design and Technologies involves creative thinking and the explicit use of design processes to propose solutions for an identified user and purpose.

-This subject is designed to include two interrelated strands of: Knowledge and understanding of technology, and Processes and production skills Students will work through one main project, designed to develop practical skills and theoretical knowledge relating to materials, tools and processes.
+This subject is designed to include two interrelated strands of:

+- Knowledge and understanding of technology, and - Processes and production skills

+Students will work through one main project, designed to develop practical skills and theoretical knowledge relating to materials, tools and processes.
 While this subject has practical content, students must understand that theory, including digital drawing, is an essential part of this subject.

-Course Outline On Guard safety program Learning how to draw orthographic projections in a digital space.
-Learning how to engage with tutorial resources via Teams.
-Learning how to submit assessment via Teams.
-Creation of designs in pine timber Examples of Activities and Assessment The areas of study covered in this course will be: Design Folio: Toy prime mover truck Self designed trailer for truck Photos of process Evaluation Integrated within each area of study listed are: Safety Project planning and design Workshop graphics
+- On Guard safety program - Learning how to draw orthographic projections in a digital space. - Learning how to engage with tutorial resources via Teams. - Learning how to submit assessment via Teams. - Creation of designs in pine timber

+The areas of study covered in this course will be:

+Design Folio:

+- Toy prime mover truck

+- Self designed trailer for truck

+- Photos of process

+- Evaluation

+Integrated within each area of study listed are:

+- Safety

+- Project planning and design

+- Workshop graphics

-Workshop graphicsSurface finishing
+- Surface finishing

-Design & Technologies (Food and Materials) (One Semester)
+Design & Technologies (Food and Materials)

-Course Description Technologies have been an integral part of society for as long as humans have had the desire to create solutions to improve their own and others' quality of life.
+Technologies have been an integral part of society for as long as humans have had the desire to create solutions to improve their own and others' quality of life.
 Technologies have an impact on people and societies by transforming, restoring and sustaining the world in which we live.

 Australia needs enterprising and innovative individuals with the ability to make discerning decisions related to the development, use and impact of technologies.
 When developing technologies, these individuals need to be able to work independently and collaboratively to solve complex, open-ended problems.
 Subjects in the Technologies learning area prepare students to be effective problem-solvers as they learn about and work with contemporary and emerging technologies.

-Course Outline Semester length program only.
+Semester length program only.

 Food for Thought.

-Introduction to the world of nutrition and food specializations.
+Introduction to the world of nutrition and food specialisations.
 Students learn to make better choices when it comes to food choice.
-Sustainable Textiles Understanding the impact of fast fashion and sustainability in the textile world.

-Introduction to the world of nutrition and food specialisations.
-Students learn to